nemoDreamer/atom-language-coldfusion/README.md

 ## Deprecated / No Longer Maintained!

-Sorry, folks: I'll be posting a "no longer maintained" change to the README soon, as I no longer work for a company that develops in CF. I'd only created this port so that my back-end dev colleagues could hop onto the Atom wagon...
+Sorry, folks: I no longer work for a company that develops in CF. I'd only created this port so that my back-end dev colleagues could hop onto the Atom wagon...

 I recommend you switch to https://github.com/atuttle/atom-language-cfml, which is actively maintained, and they have fixed this nasty bug there already!